Share this article

 They could be feeling threatened

 While dog staring is usually positive, an intense stare may be a sign your pooch pal is feeling threatened, scared or uncomfortable, especially when accompanied by snarling, a lowered head, or a stiff body.
-Our four-legged friends may be aggressively staring to warn furry friends and humans to stay away from their food, a favorite toy, or even a young pup, but more often than not, this behavior is exhibited toward people your pooch pal doesn’t know.
+Our four-legged friends may be aggressively staring to warn furry friends and humans to stay away from them, their food, a favorite toy, or even a young pup, but more often than not, this behavior is exhibited toward people your pooch pal doesn’t know.
 Humans should never hold the gaze of a dog that feels threatened as it can be interpreted as a sign of aggression or a challenge.
-If this kind of aggressive dog behavior happens on a regular basis, it’s a good idea to speak to a dog trainer or behavioral specialist.
+If this kind of aggressive dog behavior happens on a regular basis, it’s a good idea to speak to a vet or a specialized dog behaviorist.

 They’re getting old